caseyamcl/wosclient/README.md

 $ composer require caseyamcl/wosclient guzzlehttp/guzzle
 ```

-*Note*: For default usage, this library requires [Guzzle v6.0](http://docs.guzzlephp.org/en/latest/index.html).
+*Note*: By default, this library uses [Guzzle v6.0](http://docs.guzzlephp.org/en/latest/index.html).
-However, if you do not wish to use Guzzle 6, you can create your own implementation by only installing
+However, if you do not wish to use Guzzle 6, you can create your own implementation by implementing
-the `caseyamcl/wosclient` package and implementing `WosClientInterface` yourself.
+the `WosClientInterface` yourself (details below).

 ## Usage

 This library uses [PSR-4 autoloading](http://www.php-fig.org/psr/psr-4/).
-If you are not using Composer or another PSR-4 autoloader, you will need to require all
+If you are not using Composer or another PSR-4 autoloader, you will need to manually include all
 of the files in the `src/` directory (but I highly discourage this; use an autoloader!).

+If you know the URL to your WOS API and your WOS Policy name or ID, you
-The simplest way to create the client is to use the `WosClient::build()` constructor.
-Pass
+can create a `WosClient` instance by calling the `WosClient::build()` constructor.
-in the URL to your WOS API and your WOS Policy name or ID.
+Pass in the URL to your WOS API and your WOS Policy name or ID:

 ``` php